Intrinsical-AI/rag-prototype/README.md

 pytest --cov=src --cov-report=term-missing
 ```

-The suite includes unit, integration, and E2E (FastAPI TestClient).
+> Tests suite includes unit, integration, and E2E (FastAPI TestClient).
 Some integration tests require `faiss` and/or `sentence_transformers`; if they are not installed, those tests are skipped automatically.
+Current status: **100 tests, 85% coverage**.

 ---